 Provides concepts for transitioning from the role of LPN to a baccalaureate nurse.
 Emphasis is placed on Christian caring, health and wellness, and professional role development.
-Included is the role of the baccalaureate nurse in analysis of patient data and use of clinical judgment to formulate, implement, and evaluate outcomes for whole person care.
-(Semester 4) (2.75 theory credits; 0.25 laboratory credits, 0 clinical credits)
+Included is the role of the baccalaureate nurse in gathering, understanding, and beginning application of patient data to create a basic plan of whole-person care.
+(2.75 theory credits; 0.25 laboratory credit; 0 clinical credits)